PsychoticWolf/XMTuner/readme.txt

 XM Tuner
-February 13, 2010
+June 8, 2010
-Release 0.5
+Release 0.6
 ------------------

-This application is designed as an intermediate between the XM Radio Online platform and a UPnP service provider (such as TVersity or Orb).
+XMTuner is a media application that provides Sirius and XM Satelite Radio streams to media servers, set-top media players, game consoles, smart phones and virtually any device capable of playing streaming media.
+XMTuner also has its own built in player to play XM Radio right from your desktop.

 If you encounter any issues, please send us an email at xmtuner@pcfire.net.

 Usability notes:
-	- You will need an XMRO or SIR account to utilize this application.
+	- You will need an XM Radio Online or Sirus Internet Radio account to utilize this application.
 	- The default address for the feed is http://localhost:19081/feeds/
 	- "Playing now" information is available at http://localhost:19081/
 	- You may need to open port 19081 on your Windows firewall
-	- The port number can be changed in the configuration
-	- If upgrading from XMTuner before 0.3 you'll need to reconfigure the application.
 	- If after installing the service you wish to not automatically start the service:
 		Control Panel> Administrative Tools> Services > XMTuner Right-click, Properties.
 Toggle "Startup type" to "Manual"
-	- Service requires that you check the "Autologin" box in your configuration

-Release Comments:
+System Requirements:
 	- XM Tuner requires Windows XP SP2 or higher with Microsoft .NET Framework 3.5

 The Service:
 		With the release of 0.3 XMTuner added the ability the ability to install a Windows service version of the application.
 This means a lot of things for users, including no longer havine the requirement of being logged into the PC to have XMRO on your devices.
     The service installs and will automatically start with Windows by default.
-The service will read your configuration file and run with the same settings (you MUST check the AUTOLOGIN box in Configuration).
-If you make configuration changes while the service is running, be sure to save the changes and then using the Service Control tab, click Restart.
-		The service opperates the same way as the application normally does, except without a user interface, although, you may still launch XMTuner to make changes to the service or remove it completely if you wish.
+The service will read your configuration file and run with the same settings.
+If you make configuration changes while the service is running, be sure to save the changes and then using the Service Control, click Restart.
+The service opperates the same way as the application normally does, except without a user interface.

 Special Notes for TVersity Users:
 	-If you have a limit of 20 channels on Tversity: